gdonovan1/Public_Portfolio/visualizations/Process flow diagrams/README.md

-# Data_Pipeline Documentation
+# Process Flow Diagram Documentation

 ## Description
-This folder contains code to generate process flow diagrams that outline the flow from inputs to outputs and the processing steps between.
+This folder contains reproducible code to generate process flow diagrams that outline the flow from inputs to outputs and the processing steps between.
-Processed flow diagrams and other documentation regarding the data pipeline repository can be found here.
+The folder contains mock metadata and outputs produced by the included code.

 ## Getting Started